-- (a) disclosure of the information could reasonably be expected to do any of the following: - (i) promote open discussion of public affairs and enhance the government's accountability;
+(a) disclosure of the information could reasonably be expected to do any of the following:

-- (ii) contribute to positive and informed debate on important issues or matters of public interest; - (viii) reveal the reason for a government decision and any background or contextual information that informed the decision;
+- (i) promote open discussion of public affairs and enhance the government's accountability; - (ii) contribute to positive and informed debate on important issues or matters of public interest; - (iv) ensure effective oversight of expenditure of public funds; - (viii) reveal the reason for a government decision and any background or contextual information that informed the decision;

-The decision made by Cabinet is of public interest and I consider that release of the triple bottom line assessment may contribute to positive and informed debate on this matter and enhance the government's accountability.
+The decision made by Cabinet is of public interest and I consider that release of the summary of decision and TBL summary may contribute to positive and informed debate on this matter and enhance the government's accountability.
+The release of the information could also provide information relating to the expenditure of public funds.
 I am satisfied that the public interest in increasing transparency and accountability of the government carries significant weight in favour of release.